Inside Qubic's Selfish Mining Campaign on Monero: Evidence, Tactics, and Limits: Qubic's Selfish Mining Strategy and Revenue

 \subsection{Selfish mining strategies}

-Classical selfish mining strategies, as introduced by Eyal and Sirer \cite{eyal2018majority} and later optimized by Sapirshtein et al. \cite{sapirshtein2016optimal}, describe how a rational miner (or pool) withholds blocks and selectively publishes a private chain to gain a revenue share exceeding its relative hashrate.
+Selfish mining, introduced by Eyal and Sirer~\cite{eyal2014majority} and later optimized by Sapirshtein et al.~\cite{sapirshtein2016optimal}, describes how a rational miner (or pool) withholds blocks and selectively publishes a private chain to seek a revenue share exceeding its relative hashrate.
+We use the original Eyal--Sirer strategy as our standard selfish mining model.
 In practice, miners face uncertainty due to network asynchrony and incomplete information, and may adapt their withholding and release rules accordingly.
-Qubic's publicly visible behavior and self-reported capabilities suggest the possibility of such deviations, but its exact internal policy remains unobservable.
+Qubic's observed behavior suggests that its withholding and release rules differed from the standard strategy, although its exact internal strategy remains unobservable.

-Our analysis is therefore necessarily indirect.
-We do not assume access to Qubic's internal block discovery times or private chain states.
-Instead, we rely on Monero main-chain and orphan blocks, Qubic-attributed blocks, and their timestamps to infer when and how Qubic may have executed selfish mining.
-The following subsections validate our use of timestamps for this purpose and identify periods in which Qubic's behavior is consistent with sustained strategic deviation, which we subsequently interpret through an analytical model.